Timebutt/magicq-manual/docs/networking.md

 sidebar_position: 32
 ---

-# Chapter&nbsp;32.&nbsp;Networking of MagicQ systems
+# Chapter 32.
+Networking of MagicQ systems
 <p>
     Multiple MagicQ consoles can be used together on a single network – either to allow control of many different heads, remote control or to provide master/slave configurations.